-Mr. Wu Wing Kuen (胡永權先生), aged 66, was appointed as our independent non-executive Director on 24 November 2016.
+Mr. Wu Wing Kuen (胡永權先生), aged 68, was appointed as our independent non-executive Director on 24 November 2016.
 Mr. Wu was awarded a Bronze Bauhinia Star from the Hong Kong Government in July 2012 in recognition for his meritorious public and community services.
-Mr. Wu is currently a voting member of the Hong Kong Jockey Club and the president of the Sha Tin District Community Fund.
+Mr. Wu had been a voting member of the Hong Kong Jockey Club and the president of the Sha Tin District Community Fund.

-Mr. Wu is currently the independent non-executive director of EFT Solutions Holdings Limited (stock code: 8062) and HG Semiconductor Limited (stock code: 6908).
-Mr. Wu was also served as an independent non-executive director of Palinda Group Holdings Limited (stock code: 8179) from January 2019 to December 2022.
+During the Year, Mr. Wu was the independent non-executive director of EFT Solutions Holdings Limited (stock code: 8062) and Wah Wo Holdings Group Limited (stock code: 9938).